vguleaev/vguleaev.dev/src/content/blog/which-tailwind-library-to-pick-for-react-app.md

 ## Sira UI

-Looks descent, no javascript at all, but has JSX, installation via Tailwind config plugin.
+Looks decent, no javascript at all, but has JSX, installation via Tailwind config plugin.

 ## Sailboat UI